kcotoi/SOLSniperNFT-Releases/README.md

 - 2.0 Release info:

 - Features:

   - Added option in Pop up Settings to disable or enable Quick Buy button.

 - Changes:

   - Switched to using Manifest V3 and Service Workers.
 This should help have speedier reviews from chrome and also improve the performance.
   - Reduced the host permission to specific domains see manifest.json
   - Improved the way the extension stores the data, still work in progress.
   - Got rid of using localstorage so now all the data is stored in the indexedDB.
-    One of the reasons is the storage limitations, not a lot of data is allowed to be stored there in a single item.
+    One of the reasons is the storage limitations, not a lot of data is allowed to be stored in a single item.
-    With previous approach there were issues with quickly recognizing data mismatch, this caused an issue with loading ranks and it could have taken up to 5 minutes to recognize it and fetch the data again if necessary.
+    With previous approach there were issues with quickly recognising data mismatch, this caused an issue with loading ranks and it could have taken up to 5 minutes to recognise it and fetch the data again if necessary.
+  - Added extra safety measures to

 - Known issues:
   - Unfortunately Firefox does not support Manifest V3 yet so you will not be able to manually import this extension there.

 Will work on implementing these changes for Manigest V2 so all this will also be available there too.